groq/mlagility/examples/cli/discovery.md

 You can see that `hello_world.py`, `two_models.py`, and `max_depth.py` are all evaluated.

-> See the [Benchmark All Scripts documentation](https://github.com/groq/mlagility/blob/main/tools_user_guide.md#benchmark-all-scripts) for more details.
+> See the [Benchmark Multiple Scripts documentation](https://github.com/groq/mlagility/blob/main/tools_user_guide.md#benchmark-multiple-scripts) for more details.

 ### Maximum Analysis Depth